 Love the man.
 Love football.
 And love his calzone.

 Super easy and Oh so yummy…yes both the cook and his creation.

 Put the pizza stone in the oven and crank up the temp. to 520° F. Yes, it’s hot, but to get pizzeria results it has to be.
-It’s going to take at least half an hour for the stone to be hot through and the dough to rise.
+It’s gonna take at least half an hour for the stone to be hot through and the dough to rise.

 Make the Dough

 1 pkg (2 1/4 tsp.) active dry yeast in

 2 teaspoons raw sugar

 1/2 teaspoon kosher salt

 Turn on the mixer, with dough hook attached.
 Slowly add the liquid to the dry ingredients.
 Leave it running on low and walk away from it for five minutes.
 Turn off the mixer.
 Drizzle about a tablespoon of good olive oil over the dough.
 Turn it over and over in the bowl.
 Cover and let it rise for 20 minutes.

 While the dough is rising prepare the fillings.
 We like sausage crumbled and cooked with yellow onion, pepperoni, some cubes of ham or Canadian bacon, black olives, mushrooms (from a jar) and lots of good quality mozzarella, plus a sprinkling of Parmesan.